 Red clover is a source of many nutrients including calcium, chromium, magnesium, niacin, phosphorus, potassium, thiamine, and vitamin C. Red clover is a rich source of isoflavones (chemicals that act like estrogens and are found in many plants).

 Researchers think that isoflavones, like those found in red clover, might help reduce symptoms of menopause, such as hot flashes and night sweats, because of their estrogen-like effects.
-So far studies have not been conclusive.
+So far studies have been mixed.
 Several studies of a proprietary extract of red clover isoflavones suggest that it may significantly reduce hot flashes in menopausal women.
-The largest study, however, showed no such effect.
+However, the largest study showed no effect.

 Traditionally, red clover ointments have been applied to the skin to treat psoriasis, eczema, and other rashes.
-Red clover also has a history of use as a cough remedy for children.
-More recently, studies have shown thatq women using red clover may also experience psychological benefits.
+Red clover has also been used as a cough remedy for children.
+More recently, studies have shown that women using red clover may experience psychological benefits.

 Dosage and Administration

 Red clover is available in a variety of preparations, including teas, tinctures, tablets, capsules, liquid extract, and extracts standardized to specific isoflavone contents.
 It can also be prepared as an ointment for topical (skin) application.
 Due to lack of long-term studies, self treatment should not exceed 3 to 6 months without the supervision of a health care professional.Pediatric

 Red clover has been used traditionally as a short-term cough remedy for children.
 Products containing isolated red clover isoflavones are very different than the whole herb, however, and are not recommended for children.
 DO NOT give a child red clover without talking to your pediatrician first.Adult

 Dose may vary from person to person, but general guidelines are as follows: